 A new Speed model was introduced for 2009.
-With additions similar to what the Continental GT Speed has, this package gives the Flying Spur a boost in power and an upgrade in ride and handling, along with a few exterior features.
+This package gives the Flying Spur a boost in power and an upgrade in ride and handling, along with a few exterior features.
 Bentley says the Speed can go from zero to 60 mph in 4.5 seconds and can exceed 200 mph.

 - Upgraded 6.0-liter W-12 produces 600 hp and 553 pounds-feet of torque

 - Ride height lowered 10 mm versus standard Continental Flying Spur